 Figure 6.2-1: KAF generation from KAKMA

 Before communication between the UE and the AKMA AF can start, the UE and the AKMA AF needs to know whether to use AKMA.
-This knowledge is implicit to the specific application on the UE and the AKMA AF.
+This knowledge is implicit to the specific application on the UE and the AKMA AF or indicated by the AKMA AF to the UE (see clause 6.5).

-1. When the UE initiates communication with the AKMA AF, it shall include the derived A-KID in the Application Session Establishment request message (see clause 6.1).
+1. The UE shall generate the AKMA Anchor Key (KAKMA) and the A-KID from the KAUSF before initiating communication with an AKMA Application Function.
+When the UE initiates communication with the AKMA AF, it shall include the derived A-KID in the Application Session Establishment request message (see clause 6.1).

-2. If the AF does not have an active context associated with the A-KID, then the AF sends a Naanf_AKMA_AFKey request to AAnF with the A-KID to request the AKMA Application Key for the UE.
+2. If the AF does not have an active context associated with the A-KID, then the AF sends a Naanf_AKMA_ApplicationKey_Get request to AAnF with the A-KID to request the AKMA Application Key for the UE.
 The AF also includes its identity (AF Id) in the request.
 The AAnF shall authorize AF.
-The AAnF shall check whether the AAnF can provide the service to the AF based on the configured local policy or based on the authorization information or policy provided by the NEF/NRF using the AF Id.
+The AAnF shall check whether the AAnF can provide the service to the AF based on the configured local policy or based on the authorization information or policy provided by the NRF using the AF Id.
 If succeeds, the following procedures are executed.
 Otherwise, the AAnF shall reject the procedure.

 The AAnF can check whether the subscriber is authorized to use AKMA by the presence of the AKMA anchor key K_AKMA that has been received from the AUSF.